🇨🇦

 🍁

-Vancouver and Toronto have among the highest concentrations of fully vegan restaurants in North America.
+Vancouver and Toronto have among the highest concentrations of fully plant-based restaurants in North America.
 Montréal's Plateau-Mont-Royal neighbourhood is a reliable cluster of plant-based independents.
-In these cities, you rarely need to negotiate a mainstream menu — seek out dedicated vegan venues and let the kitchen handle the decisions entirely.
-HappyCow is well-maintained for all three cities and worth consulting before each meal.
+In these cities you rarely need to negotiate a mainstream menu.
+Seek out dedicated vegan venues and let the kitchen handle all decisions.
+Using the "Vegan Only" filter on restaurant discovery apps surfaces venues where every item is safe without asking.

 02